 Bring down the curtain

-Since workplace drama can impact the performance of your spa or massage practice, you need to “bring the curtain down” on it immediately to keep your team focused on the business at hand.
+Since workplace drama can impact your spa or massage practice's performance, you need to “bring the curtain down” on it immediately to keep your team focused on the business at hand.
 Here are some ways to diffuse the drama:

-Emphasize teamwork: No business can survive without the buy in from the whole team.
+No business can survive without the buy-in from the whole team.
 One person’s personal preference cannot get in the way of the business moving ahead.
 When you talk to employees, emphasize the importance of the team.

-Set an example: Don’t allow yourself to fall prey to gossip or talking about an employee with another.
-Create opportunities within your organization for people to share their views about ways to improve the business and work together.
+Don’t allow yourself to fall prey to gossip or talking about an employee with another.
+Create opportunities within your organization to share their views about ways to improve the business and work together.

 There’s a place for drama – just not in your spa or massage practice.